ReScience/rescience.github.io/02-write.md

 # Overview of the submission process

-The Re**Science** editorial board is made of people who are committed to the open source community and are both experienced developpers and strongly familiar with the GitHub ecosystem.
+The Re**Science** editorial board unites scientists who are committed to the open source community.
+They are experienced developpers who are familiar with the GitHub ecosystem.
 Each editorial board member is specialised in a specific domain of science and is proficient in several programming languages and/or environments.
 Our aim is to provide all authors with an efficient, constructive and public editorial process.

-Submitted entries are first considered by a member of the editorial board, who may decide to reject the submission (mainly because it has been already replicated and is publicly available), or assign it to two reviewers for further review and tests.
+Submitted entries are first considered by a member of the editorial board, who may decide to reject the submission (mainly because it has already been replicated and is publicly available), or assign it to two reviewers for further review and tests.
 The reviewers evaluate the code and the accompanying material in continuous interaction with the authors through the PR discussion